kubkon/email-chattifier/README.md

 + remove any blockquote elements
 + convert "From:...To:..." blocks into a one-liner "On...wrote:"
 + separates "On...wrote:" blocks into alternately coloured paragraph blocks

-In the future, it is also meant to provide the following functionality:
-+ strip email signatures
++ strips certain email signatures

-+ support other web email clients (iCloud, Outlook, etc.)
+In the future, it is also meant to support other web email clients such as iCloud, Outlook, etc.

 # Development
 ## Prerequisites